-Figure 04: 1st Floor Plan of AUST, Indicating the Architecture Jury Room
+Figure 4: 1st -Floor Plan of AUST, Indicating the Architecture Jury Room

-Among four main blocks of the building, architecture department is located at 1st to 4th floor of south block.
-Architecture jury room, located on the first floor, is a square shaped room (11.8m x 11.3m) (Figure 04).
-The outer view of the case jury room is shown in Figure 05.
+Among four main blocks of the building, the architecture department is located at 1st to the 4th floor of the south block.
+Architecture jury room, located on the first floor, is a square-shaped room (11.8m x 11.3m) (Figure 4).
+The outer view of the case jury room is shown in Figure 5.